28add11/tt07_qoa_decode/docs/info.md

 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 |   1    |        |        |        |        |        |        |   0    |

-Once you send that instruction, the next two bytes sent by the chip will be the decoded sample!
+Once you send that instruction, the next two bytes sent by the chip will be the decoded sample, MSB first.
+While you are reciving the sample, you can send any data, but it will be ignored.

 ## External hardware